poanchen/auto-submit-pro-unlimited-work-hours-form/README.md

 ```

 ## Note
 In default, work hours will be set to start from 8:45AM to 4:45PM with no lunch break for everyday except Saturday and Sunday.
+In addition, once the script completed, a screenshot of the result will be saved along with the script.